gungxy/blackjack/README.md

 ##### ChooseDealerStrategy interface

-A method protocal for strategy of choosing a dealer.
+A method protocol for the strategy of choosing a dealer.

 ##### ChooseDealerStrategyImplOrder class

-A specific implentation of ChooseDealerStrategy interface, based on sort order of players.
+A specific implementation of ChooseDealerStrategy interface, based on sorted order of players.
 It's used in TriantaEnaGame.

 ##### ChooseDealerStategyImplRandom class

-A specific implentation of ChooseDealerStrategy interface, based on random.
+A specific implementation of ChooseDealerStrategy interface, based on random.
 It's used by BlackJackGame.

 ##### HitProcessStrategy interface

- A method protocal for strategy of processing the hit action.
+ A method protocol for the strategy of processing the hit action.

 ##### HitProcessStrategyImpl class

-A specific implentation of HitProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.
+A specific implementation of HitProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.

 ##### StandProcessStrategy interface

-A method protocal for strategy of processing the stand action.
+A method protocol for the strategy of processing the stand action.

 ##### StandProcessStrategyImpl class

-A specific implentation of StandProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.
+A specific implementation of StandProcessStrategy interface, it's used by both BlackJackGame and TriantaEnaGame.

 ##### DoubleUpProcessStrategy interface

- A method protocal for strategy of double-up action.
+ A method protocol for the strategy of double-up action.

 ##### DoubleUpProcessStrategyImpl class

-A specific implentation of DoubleUpProcessStrategy interface, it's used by both BlackJackGame.
+A specific implementation of DoubleUpProcessStrategy interface, it's used by both BlackJackGame.

-## Hightlights
+## Highlights

 ### Scalability